FINDING A JOB ON JBLM

 - The Hawk Career Center is open to all transitioning service members, military spouses, veterans, retirees, surviving spouses and DOD employees.
 This facility houses the Employment Readiness and the TAP programs.
 This is your one stop shop for all thing employment including resume and career assistance, networking and hiring events, short term certification programs, state employment resources, internships and many more programs designed to assist the Military Spouse and Servicemember achieve their career goals.

 - Summer employment opportunities for high school and college-age military family members are listed as NAF positions on USAJobs.gov.

 Military Career Transition Support:

-The Servicemember For Life - Transition Assistance Program, or SFL-TAP is JBLM's joint-service transition support organization.
-The Service Member for Life- Transition Assistance Program helps service members and their spouses prepare for a smooth and successful transition from military service into civilian life.
-For more information on SFL-TAP, call 253-967-3258 or visit the SFL-TAP webpage.
+The Transition Assistance Program (TAP) is JBLM's joint-service transition support organization.
+The Transition Assistance Program helps service members and their spouses prepare for a smooth and successful transition from military service into civilian life.
+For more information on TAP, call 253-967-3258 or visit the TAP webpage.

-*Service members are encouraged to start the SFL-TAP process early (up to two years prior to separation for military retirees, up to 12 months prior to separation for most other personnel).
+*Service members are encouraged to start the TAP process early (up to two years prior to separation for military retirees, up to 12 months prior to separation for most other personnel).

 - The Education Center has additional information about vocational training opportunities, apprenticeship programs and internships.
 Some programs can be completed while still on active duty at no cost to the service member, or are eligible for funding via your service's tuition assistance or GI Bill benefits.
 Internships are typically completed for experience or college credit.
 Apprenticeships include paid training and job search assistance or priority placement upon successful completion of the program.